Limiting parallel

 The two lines through a given point P and limiting parallel to line R.

-In neutral or absolute geometry, and in hyperbolic geometry, there may be many lines parallel to a given line $l$ through a point $P$ not on line $R$; however, in the plane, two parallels may be closer to $l$ than all others (one in each direction of $R$).
+In neutral or absolute geometry, and in hyperbolic geometry, there may be many lines parallel to a given line $R$ through a point $P$ not on line $R$; however, in the plane, two parallels may be closer to $R$ than all others (one in each direction of $R$).

 Thus it is useful to make a new definition concerning parallels in neutral geometry.
 If there are closest parallels to a given line they are known as the limiting parallel, asymptotic parallel or horoparallel (horo from ὅριον — border).

 For rays, the relation of limiting parallel is an equivalence relation, which includes the equivalence relation of being coterminal.

 If, in a hyperbolic triangle, the pairs of sides are limiting parallel, then the triangle is an ideal triangle.